Prof David Whitworth

 Research

 My research focuses on the myxobacterial predator Myxococcus xanthus and how it preys upon other microbes.
 We are studying natural myxobacterial isolates using a variety of genomic, proteomic and phenotypic techniques to identify the genes conferring antimicrobial activity.
-Particular topics of interest include the predatory vesicles shed by myxobacteria, and myxobacterial signalling pathways and how they alter behaviour in response to a changing environment.
+Particular topics of interest include the predatory vesicles shed by myxobacteria, and myxobacterial genome evolution.

 Publications